 If IBM can return to growth, the stock appears to be an excellent value.
-In contrast, if growth continues to falter in combination with the costs of financing the Red Hat acquisition, the current dividend payment could be in jeopardy in future years.
+In contrast, if growth continues to falter, the stock will likely remain range-bound at or near current levels.

 Unlike many of the other dividend stocks I own, IBM has a much greater risk versus reward proposition.

 My Path Forward with IBM stock